junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 35
 congress: 116th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 35

-> To amend section 249 of title 18, United States Code, to specify lynching as a hate crime act.
+> To amend title 18, United States Code, to specify lynching as a deprivation of civil rights, and for other purposes.

 ## § 1.
 Short title